CellStratAI/cellstrat-hub-docs/docs/05-HubAPI Deployment 🚀/quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Hub API is an Intuitive Deployment Platform for Serving AI Models as REST APIs.
 Get started with deploying your first model as an API in this hands-on guide.
 You will be deploying an Ants and Bees Image Classification Model in this Tutorial.
-This tutorial covers the deployment in both PyTorch and Tensorflow/Keras (to be updated soon).
+This tutorial covers the deployment in both PyTorch and Tensorflow/Keras.

 <TOCInline toc={toc} />